 The Mosque of Cordoba was declared a UNESCO World Heritage Site in 1985 and one of the 12 treasures of Spain in 2007.

-It is already possible to visit the exhibition 'Aplicación Murillo.
-Materialismo, Charitas y populismo', the last exhibition to be celebrated with occasion the 400th birthday of the great master.
-This celebration has attracted two million visitors this year.
+It was possible to visit the exhibition “Aplicación Murillo.
+Materialismo, Charitas y populismo”, the last exhibition celebrated of this kind.

 In this new blog entry we question the Andalusian origin of this accessory, used by women as a luxurious piece of clothing.